 If grounding wires from the electrical system are attached to your pipes, corrosion may be greater.
 Check with a licensed electrician or your local electrical code to determine if your wiring can be grounded elsewhere.
 DO NOT attempt to change the wiring yourself because improper grounding can cause electrical shock and fire hazards.

-Purchase or Lease a Home Treatment Device
+Purchase or Lease a Home Treatment Device or Filter

 Purchase Bottled Water for Drinking and Cooking